 Choose a method of custom instrumentation

-The .NET agent supports two methods of custom instrumentation:
+The .NET agent (both .NET Framework and Core) supports two methods of custom instrumentation:

 |Attribute custom instrumentation||